AGRICULTURE

 South Africa Secures Chinese Market Access for Stone Fruits

 South Africa’s Minister of Agriculture, John Steenhuisen, signed a trade protocol in Shanghai with his Chinese counterpart Sun Meijun of the General Administration of Customs.
 The agreement allows for the first time the entry of five South African stone fruit varieties into the Chinese market.
-The products covered by the deal include apricots, peaches, nectarines,… Continue reading South Africa Secures Chinese Market Access for Stone Fruits
+The products covered by the deal include apricots, peaches, nectarines, plums and prunes.
+It represents the first arrangement in which China grants access for multiple fruits from a single country under one unified framework.
+Steenhuisen…

 Ethiopia Strengthens Cotton Sector to Boost Exports and Domestic Supply